K3RN3L32/Luhn-Checker/README.md

 # Luhn-Checker

-Generates random rumbers and check if it passes Luhn's algorithm.
+Generates random rumbers and checks if it passes Luhn's algorithm.

 # Contributing
 1 - The code needs to run without any errors.